GregFinger/TD-Curve_Editor/README.md

 The x and y axis are both currently fixed from 0 to 1.
 It's possible this can be adjustable in future versions.
 To adjust it on your own, from the output chop channel, you can use a Math CHOP's range function to remap the y-axis range, or a Stretch CHOP to lengthen or shorten the x-axis.

 If points get too close on the x-axis but are too far away on the y-axis, sometimes the results can be noisy.
 Adjust the point coordinate and slope to solve this.
-Running the output through Filter CHOP with Time Slice off can also fix this.

 ![ui](/Source/img/error.PNG)